-The course splits neatly into three parts: Ch.
+The course splits neatly into four parts: Ch.
 I, II on background, Ch.
-III, IV on discrete time, and Ch.
-V, VI on continuous time.
+III, IV on discrete time, Ch.
+V, VI on continuous time and Ch.
+VII on insurance.
 We have already seen the main ideas - and proved nearly everything seen so far.
 In V, VI we gain the tremendous power of Itô (stochastic) calculus (calculus is our most powerful weapon, in mathematics and science!), and the ability to work in continuous time.
 What we lose is the ability to prove so much and to see what is happening so clearly and so concretely.
 Time.